Reiki: Research and critical evaluation

 Reiki is used as an illustrative example of pseudoscience in scholarly texts and academic journal articles.
 David Gorski writes that reiki vies with homeopathy to be the "one quackery that rules them all" because of its "sheer ridiculousness and disconnect from reality".
 Jann Bellamy, a lawyer and critic of alternative medicine, has described the marketing of reiki as "fraudulent misrepresentation".

 In criticizing the State University of New York for offering a continuing education course on reiki, one source stated, "reiki postulates the existence of a universal energy unknown to science and thus far undetectable surrounding the human body, which practitioners can learn to manipulate using their hands," and others said, "In spite of its [reiki's] diffusion, the baseline mechanism of action has not been demonstrated ..." and, "Neither the forces involved nor the alleged therapeutic benefits have been demonstrated by scientific testing."

-Several authors have pointed to the vitalistic energy which reiki is claimed to treat, with one saying, "Ironically, the only thing that distinguishes reiki from therapeutic touch is that it [reiki] involves actual touch," and others stating that the International Center for Reiki Training "mimic[s] the institutional aspects of science" seeking legitimacy but holds no more promise than an alchemy society.
+Several authors have pointed to the vitalistic energy that reiki is claimed to treat, with one saying, "Ironically, the only thing that distinguishes reiki from therapeutic touch is that it [reiki] involves actual touch," and others stating that the International Center for Reiki Training "mimic[s] the institutional aspects of science" seeking legitimacy but holds no more promise than an alchemy society.

 A guideline published by the American Academy of Neurology, the American Association of Neuromuscular & Electrodiagnostic Medicine, and the American Academy of Physical Medicine and Rehabilitation states, "Reiki therapy should probably not be considered for the treatment of PDN [painful diabetic neuropathy]."
 Canadian sociologist Susan J. Palmer has listed reiki as among the pseudoscientific healing methods used by cults in France to attract members.

 Stephen Barrett of Quackwatch describes reiki as a "nonsensical method".
 As a reason for why NCCAM should stop funding reiki research, he writes: "Reiki has no substantiated health value and lacks a scientifically plausible rationale.
 Science-based healthcare settings should not tolerate its use, and scarce government research dollars should not be used to study it further."

 Evidence quality

 A 2008 systematic review of nine randomized clinical trials found several shortcomings in the literature on reiki.
 Depending on the tools used to measure depression and anxiety, the results varied and were not reliable or valid.
 Furthermore, the scientific community has been unable to replicate the findings of studies that support reiki.
-The review also found issues in reporting methodology in some of the literature, in that often there were parts omitted completely or not clearly described.
-Frequently in these studies, sample sizes were not calculated and adequate allocation and double-blind procedures were not followed.
-The review also reported that such studies exaggerated the effectiveness of treatment and there was no control for differences in experience of reiki practitioners or even the same practitioner at times produced different outcomes.
-None of the studies in the review provided a rationale for the treatment duration and no study reported adverse effects.
+The review also found issues with the reporting methodology in some of the literature, in that parts were often omitted completely or not clearly described.
+Frequently in these studies, sample sizes were not calculated, and adequate allocation and double-blind procedures were not followed.
+The review also reported that such studies exaggerated the effectiveness of treatment and failed to control for differences in the experience of reiki practitioners or for the possibility that the same practitioner might produce different outcomes at different times.
+None of the studies in the review provided a rationale for the treatment duration, and no study reported adverse effects.